-It is the mission of Pets Are Loving Support, Inc. to provide ongoing care and support to the pets of low-income Atlanta area persons living with critical illnesses such as HIV/AIDS and cancer, the disabled, and the elderly.
+It is the mission of Pets Are Loving Support, Inc. to provide ongoing care and support to the pets of low-income Atlanta area persons living with critical illnesses such as HIV/AIDS and cancer, the disabled, and people age 65 and older.
 With this help, pets and owners may remain together to share the healing power of love and companionship which flows from the animal-human bond.

 Who We Are